milan-sony/WhatsAppWeb-MsgSender/README.md

 ## Run Locally

-You will need to install Python on  you system.
-Head over to https://www.python.org/downloads/ to download python.
+You will need to install Python on you system, head over to https://www.python.org/downloads/ to download python.
-(Dont Forget to Tick Add to Path while installing Python)
+(Dont Forget to Tick Add Python to PATH while installing Python)

 Once you have downloaded Python on your system, run the following command inside your terminal